-- 8 fluid ounces strong and sweet mulled hibiscus, chilled
+- 8 fluid ounces strong and sweet mulled hibiscus chilled

-- 16 fluid ounces prosecco or other good sparkling wine, chilled
+- 16 fluid ounces prosecco or other good sparkling wine chilled

-- 4 pieces star anise, for garnish
+- 4 pieces star anise for garnish

-- Make the mulled hibiscus
+Make the mulled hibiscus

 - In a large saucepan set over high heat, bring the water, ginger, cinnamon leaf or ground cinnamon, and allspice berries to a boil and let boil for a few minutes.
 Add the hibiscus buds, remove from the heat, and let cool.
 Cover and refrigerate the mixture for at least 6 hours and, preferably, 2 to 3 days.
 The longer the hibiscus mixture steeps, the richer the flavor.
 (You can also pour the mixture into bottles and refrigerate the mixture for longer, whether for yourself or to gift with the instructions that follow for how to make this into cocktails.)

 - Once the hibiscus has steeped, strain the mixture into a large bowl or lidded container and discard the solids.
 Sweeten the mixture with sugar to taste, starting with 1 pound, and stir well to dissolve the sugar.
 Stir in the wine and rum.
 Taste and, if desired, add more sugar and stir to dissolve.
 [EDITOR’S NOTE: If you’ve experienced this traditional Caribbean Christmas cocktail in Jamaica, you know they serve it sweet.
 Quite sweet.
 We toned down the sugar a touch but feel free to add more as desired.
 It is also often served without the wine and rum, so that’s also an option.]

+- To serve as mulled hibiscus, do as they do in the Caribbean and rewarm the mixture over low heat.
+Then ladle the gorgeous crimson liquid into small cups and serve warm.
 To serve as hibiscus mimosas, pour 1/4 cup (2 fluid ounces) chilled mulled hibiscus into each of four Champagne flutes and top with a generous splash of chilled sparkling wine, aiming for a 1:2 ratio of mulled hibiscus to sparkling wine, depending on the size of your flutes.
 Taste and, if desired, add more bubbly and perhaps a piece of star anise.